marcusanthonylorenzo/pizza-parlour/README.md

       - Vegan = 400

 - UI Output
-  -
+  - showListOfPizzas(pizza, pizzaCost) //with individual cost
+  - showTotalCost (totalCost)  //grand totalCost (we don't tip in Aus?)

 ## Tests

-Describe:
+Describe: Pizza.addToOrder()

-Test: "It should take user input, run for loop and count each individual number up to specified number"
-Code: robotTalk(5);
+Test: Pizza.addToOrder() should select this.pizzaType and push to cart array of standing order.
+Code: addToOrder(<pizza type to go here, but need to give it a value to differentiate between 4 flavors>);
-Expected Output: (console:) 0, 1, 2, 3, 4, 5
+Expected Output: console:

 ## License